-(f) that, in the case of an incorporated practice which has a share capital, the executor of a deceased member of the incorporated practice shall have no voting rights in respect of his membership of the incorporated practice; and
+(d) that, in the case of an incorporated practice which has a share capital, the executor of a deceased member of the incorporated practice shall have no voting rights in respect of his membership of the incorporated practice; and

-(g) that, in the case of an incorporated practice limited by guarantee, membership shall cease on death.
+(e) that, in the case of an incorporated practice limited by guarantee, membership shall cease on death.

-5.4.2 The memorandum and articles of association of an incorporated practice which is a company shall contain provisions to anticipate and to deal with the situation where for whatever reason there is no longer a person qualified to do so in terms of rule 5.2 exercising the day to day management and control of the incorporated practice.
-Without prejudice to the foregoing, the memorandum and articles shall contain specific provisions for:-
+5.4.2 The incorporation documents of an incorporated practice shall contain provisions to anticipate and to deal with the situation where for whatever reason there is no longer a person qualified to do so in terms of rule 5 exercising the day to day management and control of the incorporated practice.
+Without prejudice to the foregoing, the incorporation documents shall contain specific provisions for:-

 (a) the operation in the situation aforesaid of all client accounts in the name of the incorporated practice; and